ObliviousCompute/Oblivious_Compute/README.md

 This repository includes a short write-up, [Forward-Compute.pdf](Forward-Compute.pdf), explaining the forward-compute model used by Hydra and the Oblivious Heart.

+[Oblivious-Compute.pdf](./Whitepaper/Oblivious-Compute.pdf) describes the core compute primitive itself.

 [Ambient-Compute.pdf](Ambient-Compute.pdf) questions whether consensus and history are foundational at all.

-If you want the law without ceremony, start here → the [`Heart/`](./Heart/) directory contains **Oblivious Heart**—the Hydraplexus stripped to its bare, testable form, along with its primary smoke test and skeleton.
+If you want the law without ceremony, start here → the [`Heart/`](./Heart/) directory contains **Oblivious Heart**—the Hydra's Plexus stripped to its bare, testable form, along with its primary smoke test and skeleton.

 If you just want to see it move, go here → the [`Hydra/`](./Hydra/) demo.